hardin47/website/Math150/Notes/04-cat.md

 [$1 - \frac{X_2}{n_2} > 1 - \frac{X_1}{n_1} \rightarrow \frac{1 - \frac{X_2}{n_2}}{1 - \frac{X_1}{n_1}} > 1$]

-Note 6: $RR \approx OR$ if RR is very small (the denominator of the OR will be very similar to the denominator of the RR).
+Note 6: $RR \approx OR$ if the risk is small (the denominator of the OR will be very similar to the denominator of the RR).